muleyo/MythicSurvivor/README.md

 ---

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-### 🐛 Bug Reports
-- Use the [Issues](../../issues) tab to report bugs
-- Include your WoW version, addon version, and steps to reproduce

-### 💡 Feature Requests
-- Suggest new features via [Issues](../../issues)
-- Describe the use case and expected behavior

-### 🔧 Development
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and test thoroughly
-4. Submit a pull request with detailed description

-### 📊 Data Contributions
-Help expand our ability database:
-- Submit damage values for new dungeons
-- Report incorrect damage calculations
-- Provide feedback on survival accuracy

----

 ## 📞 Support & Community

 ### 🔗 Links
 - **GitHub**: [MythicSurvivor Repository](https://github.com/muleyo/MythicSurvivor)
 - **Issues**: [Bug Reports & Feature Requests](../../issues)
-- **Discord**: Join our community for support and updates

 ### ❤️ Support the Project
 If MythicSurvivor helps you push higher keys: